Investigators have discovered the neurophysiological basis of human trust and the reaction to it being breached.

 However, the neurophysiological basis of that effect and why oxytocin increases trust remained unknown.

-Another unanswered question was whether oxytocin can influence the behaviour of trust, even after one person’s faith in another has been betrayed.
+Another unanswered question was whether oxytocin can influence the behavior of trust, even after one person’s faith in another has been betrayed.

 This differing reaction to a breach of trust is associated with a very specific activation pattern in the brain.
 Test subjects who received oxytocin demonstrated a lower activation in the amygdala, in regions of the midbrain and in the dorsal nucleus of the caudatus.